-In July 2021, we raised gross proceeds of €81.9 million in our initial public offering of 3,260,250 ordinary shares on The Nasdaq Global Market, which includes 425,250 ordinary shares issued in connection with the exercise of the underwriters' option to purchase additional shares, at a price of €25.13 per ordinary share.
+In July 2021, we raised gross proceeds of \$97.8 million in our initial public offering of 3,260,250 ordinary shares on The Nasdaq Global Market, which includes 425,250 ordinary shares issued in connection with the exercise of the underwriters' option to purchase additional shares, at a price of \$30.00 per ordinary share.

-The net proceeds to us, after deducting underwriting discounts and commissions and offering expenses, were approximately €75.0 million.
+The net proceeds to us, after deducting underwriting discounts and commissions and offering expenses, were approximately \$91.9 million.
 The offering closed on July 7, 2021, and the closing of the exercise of the underwriters' option to purchase additional shares occurred on July 9, 2021.
-The effective date of the registration statement, File No. 333-257000, for our initial public offering was June 30, 2021.
-Piper Sandler, Stifel and Cantor acted as joint bookrunning managers for the offering.
+Piper Sandler, Stifel and Cantor acted as joint book-running managers for the offering.
 Degroof Petercam acted as a co-manager.